Review: Kid Icarus: Uprising

 - Awkward controls for left handed players

 - Tense moments in the game might further add to tension and anxiousness

 Why you should be playing this game:

 Kid Icarus: Uprising is one of the most interesting Nintendo games to date.
 It is full of voice work and witty dialogue that will keep you laughing.
 The music is wonderful, uplifting and relaxing while feeling pretty epic at times too.
-The gameplay fun once you get past the initial learning curve and there is a ton to do for players who are actively looking to unlock everything.
+The gameplay is fun once you get past the initial learning curve and there is a ton to do for players who are actively looking to unlock everything.

-The game has a complete package that will keep you coming back and extend the life of the title.
+The game is a complete package that will keep you coming back and extend the life of the title.
 The initial playthrough might only take 13 hours, but there is a ton to do afterwards, making Kid Icarus: Uprising a product with a lot of value for the player

 This review was based on the 3DS version that was provided by the reviewer.

 March 23rd, 2012

 Immersive 3D effect, great gameplay, tons of collectables, solid multiplayer mode, replayability, hilarious dialogue, scalable difficulty